 For many industrial applications it is crucial that adhesives and/or printing inks and surface properties are optimally aligned.
 Targeted pretreatment with Openair® atmospheric-pressure plasma achieves a significant increase in surface tension.
 This gives materials the optimum capabilities for accepting printing ink (wettability) or adhesion.

 To be able to optimally evaluate the process parameters for surface modification with Openair® plasma, the surface tension of the starting material has to be determined first.
 Even in ongoing processes, it has to be remeasured again and again for quality assurance purposes.
-The most important methods for surface determination are the test ink method (test inks), contact angle measurement (drop volume method), and dynamic measurement with a pocket goniometer (PG-X).
+The most important methods for surface determination are the test ink method (test inks), contact angle measurement (drop volume method), and dynamic measurement with the Surface Analyst™ goniometer or the Mobile Surface Analyser – MSA.